Heavily-Pregnant Kate Middleton Makes Surprise Appearance With Prince William, The Queen During Easter Service

 Also noticeably absent during the event were Prince Harry and Meghan Markle, who will wed at the chapel in May.
 As reported by Hello! magazine, the couple skipped the service for a good reason.

-Apparently, Prince Harry and Meghan Markle chose to celebrate the bank holiday in private and take a break from their hectic schedule.
+Prince Harry and Meghan Markle chose to celebrate the holiday in private and take a break from their hectic schedule.
 This would’ve been the actress’ first Easter with the royal family.

 Queen Elizabeth II’s husband, Prince Philip, was also not in attendance.
 The 96-year-old royal reportedly did not attend Easter service due to a hip injury.
-He has retired from public duties recently.
+He recently retired from public duties.

-Other royal family members present at the Easter service were Prince Edward, Countess of Wessex, Lady Louise Windsor and James, Viscount Severn.
-Princesses Beatrice and Eugenie, along with his fiance Jack Brooksbank also attended the event.
+Other royal family members present at the Easter service were Prince Edward, Countess of Wessex, Lady Louise Windsor, and James, Viscount Severn.
+Princesses Beatrice and Eugenie, along with his fiance, Jack Brooksbank, also attended the event.

-After the Easter service, the Duke and Duchess of Cambridge stepped out of the chapel right behind the Queen.
+After the Easter service, the Duke and Duchess of Cambridge stepped out of the chapel right behind the queen.

-Kate Middleton is expecting her third royal baby in April.
+Kate Middleton is expecting her third child in April.
 She is reportedly giving birth at Lindo Wing at St. Mary’s Paddington Hospital in London, the same hospital where Prince George and Princess Charlotte were born.